 Certificate from the Company Secretary of the company accepting investment from persons resident outside India certifying that:

 - All the requirements of the Companies Act, 1956 have been complied with;

 - Terms and conditions of the Government approval, if any, have been complied with;

 - The company is eligible to issue shares under these Regulations; and

-- The company has all original certificates issued by authorised dealers in India evidencing receipt of amount of consideration;
+- The company has all original certificates issued by authorized dealers in India evidencing receipt of the amount of consideration;

 Certificate from the Statutory Auditors or Chartered Accountant indicating the manner of arriving at the price of the shares issued to the persons resident outside India.